-The proposed 26-storey mixed-use building, Lofty Riverside, will consist of a 6 storey podium base that will occupy the entire site and frontage along the east side of Bank Street between both extends of the Riverside Drive loop, with the tower portion of the building situated on the north parcel only.
+The proposed 26-storey mixed-use building, Lofty Riverside, will consist of a 6-storey podium base that will occupy the entire site and frontage along the east side of Bank Street between both extents of the Riverside Drive loop, with the tower portion of the building situated on the north parcel only.
 The tower will be made up of floors 7 through 25, with the 26th storey being a combined mechanical penthouse and amenity space.

 There are 326 residential units proposed, and 65 units proposed as limited service hotel units.
-On the ground floor, there is a café/bar proposed of 183.5 m2.
+On the ground floor, there is 524 m2 of commercial space, which includes a café/bar and fitness centre.